Skip Ribbon Commands

 How to Apply

-NIH GS or Title 42 employees can apply at any time by submitting a complete subsidy application package on-line, via email, fax, or postal mail.
+NIH Title 5 or Title 42 employees can apply at any time by submitting a complete subsidy application package on-line, via email, fax, or postal mail.

-NIH federal employees interested in participating in this program should carefully review all of the information and requirements and follow these procedures:
+Eligible NIH full-time federal employees interested in participating in this program should carefully review all of the information and requirements and follow these procedures:

 • If employees already have their child(ren) enrolled in licensed and/or regulated childcare (center-based or family child care), and they wish to receive a subsidy, they should fill out the subsidy application forms.